 By knowing exactly what needs to be done and maybe even what time you'll do them will calm your mind.
-I'm easily overwhelmed so I love having a weekly planner which lets me mentally prepare for the tasks that need to be done and the social engagements I have.
+I'm easily overwhelmed so I love having a bullet journal which lets me mentally prepare for the tasks that need to be done and the social engagements I have.
 And I get the rush of endorphins every time I check off a box!
 You can put something small and achievable like making your bed so you can get a little win and feel productive first thing in the morning!

 Hi, I'm Erika!